DevSDK/devsdk.github.io/_i18n/en/_posts/2025-02-22-V8-DevLogFloat16Array.md

 In this post, I share the story of implementing Float16Array as an external contributor to V8, focusing on the final JIT optimizations in TurboFan and Turboshaft.
 Over several months, I engaged in weekly syncs with Google engineer Shu-Yu Guo and navigated platform-specific challenges to achieve significant performance improvements.

+## Float16Array

+[Float16Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Float64Array) is a TypedArray like [Float32Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Float32Array) of [Uint32Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint32Array).
+It works with [16bit floating point numbers (float16, half precision)](https://en.wikipedia.org/wiki/Half-precision_floating-point_format).
+It provides a more memory-efficient way to handle floating-point data compared to Float32Array and Float64Array, while still maintaining reasonable precision for certain use cases.

+The Float16Array is part of an ongoing effort to optimize performance and memory usage in web and JavaScript-based applications, particularly in fields that require fast numerical computations such as WebGPU, WebGL based applications.

 ## What is V8 and TUrBoFan ?

 Before we begin, let me briefly introduce turbofan and turboshaft and V8 that I contribute.